spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/04_Decisions.md

 * Two values compared can be either variables or constants but must be same data type

 **Trivial expressions**
-* Will always evaluate to the same result
+* Always evaluates to the same result

 **Example:**
 ```
-20 = 20?
+35 = 35?
 TRUE
-30 = 40?
+17 = 71?
 FALSE
 ```
 **Relational comparison operators**
 * Equivalency operator: =
-  * Evaluates as true when its operands are equivalent
+  * True when its operands are equal
 * Greater-than operator: >
-  * Evaluates as true when the left operand is greater than the right operand
+  * True when the left operand is greater than the right operand
 * Less-than operator: <
-  * Evaluates as true when the left operand is less than the right operand
+  * True when the left operand is less than the right operand

 **Relational comparison operators**
 * Greater-than–or-equal-to operator: >=
-  * Evaluates as true when the left operand is greater than or equivalent to the right operand
+  * True when the left operand is **greater** than or **equal** to the right operand
 * Less-than–or-equal-to operator: <=
-  * Evaluates as true when the left operand is less than or equivalent to the right operand
+  * Evaluates as true when the left operand is less than or equal to the right operand
 * Not-equal-to operator: <>
   * Evaluates as true when its operands are not equivalent